rclone/rclone/MANUAL.md

     - "STANDARD_IA"
         - Infrequent access storage mode.

+#### --s3-storage-class

+The storage class to use when storing new objects in S3.

+- Config:      storage_class
+- Env Var:     RCLONE_S3_STORAGE_CLASS
+- Type:        string
+- Default:     ""
+- Examples:
+    - ""
+        - Default
+    - "STANDARD"
+        - The Standard class for any upload; suitable for on-demand content like streaming or CDN.
+    - "GLACIER"
+        - Archived storage; prices are lower, but it needs to be restored first to be accessed.

 ### Advanced Options

 Here are the advanced options specific to s3 (Amazon S3 Compliant Storage Provider (AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, etc)).